 Let’s Grow Akron’s urban agriculture programs provide technical assistance in reclaiming vacant lots for growing food.
 Summer garden programs provide educational opportunities for children to learn about where food comes from, grow and prepare healthy meals.
 Cooking and food preservation classes provide instruction on how to prepare healthy meals and to preserve the garden harvest to be consumed throughout the year.
 Providing opportunities for people to grow, prepare and preserve their own food allows low and fixed income households to have more control of their food choices, relieve strained food budgets and ultimately increase overall health.

 In 1988, as a response to a growing concern about inner city neighborhood deterioration and limited access to affordable healthy foods, Elaine Evans established Let’s Grow Akron as a nonprofit community gardening organization.
-She started with a sack of donated potatoes and went to work with neighbors to clear the first overgrown vacant lot on Long Street in the Summit Lake neighborhood.
-The harvest that year from just one lot yielded an overflowing truckload of potatoes; enough to feed the neighborhood and give back to the hunger center that had donated the original sack.
+She started with a sack of donated potatoes and went to work with neighbors to clear an overgrown vacant lot on Long Street in the Summit Lake neighborhood.
+The harvest that season yielded an overflowing truckload of potatoes; enough to feed the neighborhood and give back to the food pantry that had donated the original sack.
 This was only the beginning.
-Over the years she worked alongside every imaginable underserved demographic to build community while growing food.
+Over the years she worked alongside every underserved demographic to build community while growing food.
 She transformed hundreds of unsightly vacant lots into productive gardens, fed thousands, and donated immeasurable amounts of fresh produce.